Three Kings (1999 film): Film techniques

 Much to the chagrin of Warner Bros., Russell decided to use a number of experimental cinematic techniques in the film.
 Handheld cameras and Steadicam shots were used to give the film a journalistic feel.
 Russell shot a majority of the film on Ektachrome transparency stock that was cross-processed in colour negative chemicals, to reproduce "the odd colour of the newspaper images [of the Gulf War]."
 Though the process produced a unique quality and look to the film, it was exceedingly unreliable to develop, and many film labs would not provide insurance for the transparency stock if it did not develop properly.
 Russell feared that the scenes would need to be reshot until finally a lab was found that would develop the transparency stock in the negative chemicals.
 The opening was shot on conventional negative stock and bleach bypassed to give a deep black and high contrast look.
 Some interior shots were also filmed on conventional negative stock and processed normally.
 Russell also credited the realism of the firefights to the film's cinematographer, Newton Thomas Sigel, who had shot several documentaries on South American civil wars, saying "he knew what it was like to be in that kind of world."

 All of the explosions in the movie were filmed in one shot, as opposed to a typical film where each would have been covered by multiple cameras.
 Russell explained, "to me that's more real.
 The car's blowing up on this guy, and we just park the camera.
 Of course the producer says, 'we gotta run three cameras!'
 But if I cut three ways, then it just looks like an action picture."
-Russell also had the Foley department tone down the sounds of gunfire, saying he didn't want to "Bruce Willis-ize" the film."
+Russell also had the sound post-production team tone down the sounds of gunfire, saying he didn't want to "Bruce Willis-ize" the film."
 One frequently noted shot in the film is an image of a bullet piercing a number of internal organs, releasing bile into the abdominal cavity, used when Gates is describing sepsis as the effect of a gunshot wound.
 This internal camera is again used when SFC Barlow is shot in the torso and his chest begins to fill with air, crushing his lung.
 Both of these scenes were inspired by Russell asking an emergency room doctor friend "What's the weirdest wound you've ever seen?"
 It also erupted a minor controversy, when Russell began to joke around that the gunshots were fired into a real corpse; a statement everyone vehemently denied later.